 - School of Social Work Diversity Scholarship

-The School of Social Work provides advising for all pre-major and major social work students.
-It is very important that social work pre-majors or students in the pre-professional sequence contact the School of Social Work’s student advisor (784-6542) once each semester.
+The School of Social Work provides advising for all pre-major and Bachelor of social work students.
+It is very important that social work pre-majors or students in the pre-professional sequence contact the School of Social Work’s Advising Office once each semester.
 During these meetings, the advisor and student typically review the student’s academic work, discuss areas of weakness and strengths (e.g., writing skills), explore volunteer experiences, field practicum interests, graduation requirements, and scholarships, as well as employment and career opportunities.
 Beyond this, students are encouraged to see their advisors when academic guidance or support is needed.

 Advisement should be viewed as a collaborative process between the advisor and the student.
 Ultimately, however, it is the student’s responsibility to ensure that he or she is progressing satisfactorily towards completion of the BSW degree.
 Students can enhance their advisement experience by following the suggestions listed below.

 - Make an appointment with the academic advisor prior to your registration date.
-Class schedules are typically released in November for the upcoming spring semester and in April for the upcoming fall semester.
+Class schedules are typically released in October for the upcoming spring semester and Wintermester and in March for the upcoming fall and summer semesters.